Ethan-Im/Ethan-Im/README.md

 ***Building trustworthy AI systems that accelerate scientific discovery.***

-From molecular design and materials discovery to protein engineering
+I aspire to contribute to the future of AI-driven science
-<br>and future scientific foundation models,
+<br>through research in molecular machine learning, materials AI, drug discovery,
-<br>my goal is to expand humanity's ability to understand and create the natural world.
+<br>and scientific foundation models.

 </div>